langlabs/zylang/docs/index.md

 Other languages: [中文](/zh/)

 # Introduction
+Background and basic inforamtion about Zylang.

 ## What is Zylang
 Zylang is a series of programming languages for different scenarios.

+## Current Stage

+## Zylang families

+## Prefix of packages

 ## Why the language is named "Zylang"
 The name of the language is inspired by Mr. Zhu, A Chinese actor.
 Since it is not authorized by himself or his studio, I will not put his full name here.